Vehmloewff/mafia/src/game/readme.md

 Message Type: `role`,
 Content: `"mafia"|"doctor"|...`

+The server will also send down the settings:

+Type: `settings`
+Content: `Settings`

 The owner can them send up a message to start the first round:

 Type: `start-next-round`